 On today’s date in 1969, Canadian agronomist and politician John Bracken died in Ottawa.

-In 1942, Bracken became leader of the federal Conservative Party.
+In 1942, Bracken became the leader of the federal Conservative Party.
 He did not seek a seat until three years later, at which time the party was defeated.
-Bracken served as leader of the opposition until 1948 before retiring to his farm in Manotick, Ont., where he raised Jersey cows and palomino horses and grew alfalfa.
+Bracken served as leader of the opposition until 1948, when he retired to his farm in Manotick, Ont., where he raised Jersey cows and palomino horses and grew alfalfa.

-He later served Prime Minister John Diefenbaker as “box-car commissioner” to help in the movement of grain, and from 1959-62, he sat on the National Capital Commission.
+He later served Prime Minister John Diefenbaker as “box-car commissioner” to help in the movement of grain.
+From 1959-62, he also sat on the National Capital Commission.

 During his life, Bracken was responsible for the agricultural revolution that turned the semi-arid Canadian prairies into viable farmland.
 He served as a prominent figure who helped establish Canada as a farming nation.

 On Feb.
 18, 1998, Canada Post featured Bracken on a 45-cent multi-coloured stamp (Scott #1709i) printed by the Canadian Bank Note Company as part of the Provincial Premiers series.

 The stamp features a photograph of Bracken overtop the flag of Manitoba and a watermarked Canadian flag in the background.

 The series was designed by Raymond Bellemare based on illustrations by Pierre Sasseville.
 The Canadian flag that serves as the background of the pane of 10 stamps was photographed by Jean-Pierre Beaudin.
 The stamps were printed by the Canadian Bank Note Company using five-colour lithography.